suncoast-devs/handbook/lessons/full-stack-build-an-app/28-adding-images-to-restaurants.md

 ## Show a message during the upload process

 Uploading a file can be slow, so let's add some status to the process.
-First add a new state to indicate we are actively uploading a file:
+First, add a new state to indicate we are actively uploading a file:

 ```javascript
 const [isUploading, setIsUploading] = useState(false)
 ```

-Then update our `onDropFile` to the the state to true when we start the upload and back to false when complete.
+Then update our `onDropFile` to set the state to true when we start the upload and back to false when complete.

 ```javascript